bens4lsu/theskinny-publish/Content/blog2/music-friday-for-jodie-foster.md

 Given the topic, my song selection this morning is cheesy, but I like the tune, and I would like it if the topic of the lyrics were something more mundane.
 But this one brings some strong lyrics.
 <span class="spanEndPreview">&nbsp;</span>
-<i>When I was at church they taught me something else<br />
+<i>When I was at church they taught me something else
-If you preach hate at the service those words arenâ€™t anointed<br />
-That holy water that you soak in has been poisoned<br />
-When everyone else is more comfortable remaining voiceless<br />
-Rather than fighting for humans that have had their rights stolen<br />
-I might not be the same, but thatâ€™s not important<br />
+If you preach hate at the service those words arenâ€™t anointed That holy water that you soak in has been poisoned When everyone else is more comfortable remaining voiceless Rather than fighting for humans that have had their rights stolen I might not be the same, but thatâ€™s not important
 No freedom till weâ€™re equal, damn right I support it</i>

 <iframe width="560" height="315" src="http://www.youtube.com/embed/hlVBg7_08n0" frameborder="0" allowfullscreen></iframe>